Blind Estimation Algorithms for I/Q Imbalance in Direct Down-conversion Receivers: Introduction

-A few effective blind algorithms can also be found in literatures for I/Q imbalance estimation. \cite{advanced_method}, for the first time, introduces the blind source separation (BSS) into I/Q imbalance estimation.
+A few effective blind algorithms can also be found for I/Q imbalance estimation. \cite{advanced_method}, for the first time, introduces the blind source separation (BSS) into I/Q imbalance estimation.
 The advanced BSS technology, like joint approximative diagonalization of eigenmatrix (JADE) algorithm \cite{lianheduijiaohua}, is an efficient approach to correct I/Q imbalance, whereas it always suffers from significantly higher complexity and severe performance degradation when interfered by frequency offset. \cite{blind_signal} treats the I/Q imbalance problem as a conjugate signal model (CSM), where the observed signal is a linear combination of the desired signal and its complex conjugate.
 However, the algorithm always suffers from error floor which is especially severe in high order modulation.
-This problem is particularly severe when moderate amplitude mismatch occurs or high order modulation is applied.
-In addition, \cite{mmse_wl} derives estimated values of amplitude and phase mismatch by approximating QAM symbols as two-dimensional Gaussian variables. \cite{circularity_property} estimates I/Q imbalance with the circularity property of the received signals.
+In addition, \cite{mmse_wl} and \cite{mmse_tsp} derive estimated values of amplitude and phase mismatch by approximating quadrature amplitude modulation (QAM) symbols as two-dimensional Gaussian variables.
+The estimated parameters are used for equalization in presence of receiver I/Q imbalance.
+Especially, \cite{jointblind} Addresses the compensation of transmitter I/Q imbalances and carrier frequency offset (CFO) for uplink single-carrier interleaved frequency-division multiple-access (SC-IFDMA) systems, which is of greater interest for the 5G networks.

 Throughout the letter, we define the notation as follows.
 We use bold-face upper case letters like $\bm X$ to denote matrices, bold-face lower case letters like $\bm x$ to denote column vectors, and light-face italic letters like $x$ to denote scalers. $x_i$ is the $i$th element of vector $\bm x$. $\bm x_i$ is the $i$th column vector of matrix $\bm X$.
 The complex conjugate of a complex $x$ is represented as $x^*$. $\bm I$ is the identity matrix. $\Re\{\cdot\}$ and $\Im\{\cdot\}$ denote the real and imaginary part of complex numbers, respectively. $\mathbb E[\cdot]$ represents the expectation. $[\cdot]^T$ and $[\cdot]^H$ denote the transpose and conjugate transpose operations, respectively. $\hat x$ (or $\bm {\hat X}$) is the estimated value of $x$ (or $\bm X$).